Leonel Campos: Toronto Blue Jays

 On November 18, 2016, Campos was claimed off waivers by the Toronto Blue Jays.
 They designated him for assignment on January 23, 2017.
 Campos cleared waivers and was outrighted to the Triple-A Buffalo Bisons on January 27.
 He was called up by the Blue Jays on April 22, and sent back down on April 25.
 He was outrighted to Triple-A on November 6, 2017, and elected free agency the following day.

 Hiroshima Toyo Carp

 On November 22, 2017, Campos was signed by the Cleveland Indians to a minor league contract with a non-roster invitation to the club's 2018 spring training camp.
 The Indians granted Campos his release on December 20, and he signed a one-year, $400,000 contract with the Hiroshima Toyo Carp later that day.
 Campos played only one game and was sent down to the minor league Toyota Carp in the Western League at Iwakuni.
 On November 20, 2018, Campos became a free agent.

 Bravos de León

 On July 10, 2021, Campos signed with the Bravos de León of the Mexican League.
 He was released following the season on October 20, 2021.

 Marineros de Carabobo

-In 2025, Campos signed with the Marineros de Carabobo of the Mexican League.
+In 2025, Campos signed with the Marineros de Carabobo of the Venezuelan Major League.

+Delfines de La Guaira

+On April 9, 2026, Campos signed with the Delfines de La Guaira of the Venezuelan Major League.